-“Can I retire my 401(k) account while I am working?”
+“Can I unlock my 401(k) account while I am working?”
 This is a frequent question in the world of financial retirement planning.
 Saving money in a 401(k) retirement plan does offer benefits, but some people find it unfavorable.
 One challenge which investors may face is a lack of flexibility with their 401(k) account.
-For instance, if they want to invest their retirement savings, they are often stuck with their company’s plan.
+For instance, if they want to invest their retirement money, they are often stuck with their company’s plan.

 Then there is the challenge of other 401(k) downsides, including control over money.
 Generally speaking, retirement savers don’t have the ability to move money out of their accounts unless certain circumstances are in place, these include: